jornada-im/JEDS/index.md

 ## Welcome!

-Our aim is to teach introductory and intermediate data science methods to Jornada researchers using accessible methods and relatable data.
+Our aim is to teach data science concepts and skills to Jornada researchers using accessible methods and relatable data.

 ## Setting up your environment